 How to Create a Brand for Your Website

-One of the best and easiest ways to create a logo is by using Squarespace as the platform offers logos based on the name of your company/site.
-All you need to do is enter the name and then you can start creating based around that text.
+Another way you can create a WIX E-Commerce Brand is by using Squarespace, as the platform offers logos based on the name of your company or site.
+All you need to do is enter the name, and then you can start creating based on that text.

 Let’s create a brand around the company name of ProfileTree and build a site to sell furniture products.
-Once the ProfileTree name has been entered, you can then search images for your logo based around the topic of the site.
+Once the ProfileTree name has been entered, you can then search images for your logo based on the topic of the site.

 One of the best ways to create a logo?
 Just keep it simple.
 You can also add a tagline to the logo.
-This is ideal if you want to bring you brand across to your audience quickly.
+This is ideal if you want to bring your brand across to your audience quickly.
 In the case of the video above, we’ve used the tagline of ‘Handcrafted Furniture’.

-Although you can save your logo designed on Squarespace this comes at a cost for an non-watermarked version of the design.
+Although you can save your logo designed on Squarespace, this comes at a cost for a non-watermarked version of the design.
 See below for our finished design.

 Gathering Research and Inspiration for Your Site